Skip to main content

 The infringement on parents' rights is also a significant problem with the proposed ban.
 The assumed authority of the government over the parents in the raising of children is indefensible.
 After centuries of Scotland affirming Christian faith, Catholic or Protestant, the current government is about to fine and imprison those who affirm the Church's teaching in the Scriptures and throughout its history.
 Christian parents are suddenly to be viewed as child abusers.

-The Evangelical Alliance, for its part, is concerned that this ban proceeds from the premise that Christian teaching on sexuality is harmful (cf. the article in Christian Today).
-They are quite right to do so.
+The Evangelical Alliance, for its part, is concerned that this ban proceeds from the premise that Christian teaching on sexuality is harmful.
+They are quite right.
 In speaking about the dramatic conversion of practices witnessed in the Corinthian Church that he established, Paul says,

 Or do you not know that the unrighteous will not inherit the kingdom of God?
 Do not be deceived: neither the sexually immoral, nor idolaters, nor adulterers, nor men who practice homosexuality, 10 nor thieves, nor the greedy, nor drunkards, nor revilers, nor swindlers will inherit the kingdom of God.
 11 And such were some of you.
 But you were washed, you were sanctified, you were justified [made righteous] in the name of the Lord Jesus Christ and by the Spirit of our God (1 Corinthians 6.9-11).